urbantrout/docker-fpm-php/README.md

 ## Basic Usage
 This Image is intended to be used along with an external webserver container like apache or nginx.
 I personally prefer nginx over apache.
-If you are interested in how to setup nginx along with this fpm-php image, take a look at [my docker-compose files](https://github.com/Hermsi1337/docker-compose/blob/master/full_php_dev_stack/docker-compose.yml).
+If you are interested in how to setup nginx along with this fpm-php image, take a look at the [docker-compose files from Hermsi1337](https://github.com/Hermsi1337/docker-compose/blob/master/full_php_dev_stack/docker-compose.yml).